Deputies tell public to stop having sex in South Carolina park - NewsBreak

 Deputies tell public to stop having sex in South Carolina park

 GREENVILLE COUNTY, S.C.
-(WSPA) — Deputies are telling the public to stop having sex in a Greenville County park.
+(WSPA) – Deputies are warning the public to stop having sex in a Greenville County park.

 The Greenville County Sheriff’s Office has received numerous complaints over the years regarding people meeting up for sex in the parking lot, in the woods and out in the open at Pelham Falls Park, located on E. Phillips Road, in Greer.